Livable Garden Centre | Livable Basics

 Trace Elements

-Trace elements, also known as micronutrients, are essential minerals that plants require in small quantities for their proper growth and development.
-These elements include iron (Fe), zinc (Zn), copper (Cu), manganese (Mn), molybdenum (Mo), boron (B), and chlorine (Cl).
+Trace elements, also known as micronutrients, are essential minerals required in small quantities for plant health, including iron (Fe), zinc (Zn), copper (Cu), manganese (Mn), molybdenum (Mo), boron (B), and chlorine (Cl).

 U